PerseusDL/ArabicBetacode/README.md

 * **^** (caret), if letter can be transliterated with *caron* (ǧ, š)

 #### *Specifics*
-* attached prepositions/conjunctions and pronominal suffixes must be separated with "-" (primarily for readability and text alignment):
+* attached prepositions/conjunctions and pronominal suffixes must be separated with "-" (mostly relevant for text alignment, treebanking,  and general readability):
 	* ``` bi-Llah?i  ```
 	* ``` fa-_dahaba ```
 * add "?" before “optional” final vowels that are usually dropped in transliteration and pronounciation (mostly relevant  for transliteration):